nmathew98/vault/system-design.md

 - Reverse proxy: Sits behind a firewall and directs traffic to the API

-- CORS: Tells the server which origins are able to load its resources, no way around it
+- CORS: The server tells the clients which origins are able to load its resources, no way around it

 - Authentication